False dawn? China economy steadies, but some fear it won't last

-KUNSHAN/BEIJING, China Business is roaring at Qiu Bangsheng's factory in eastern China, where whizzing machines churn out long, white strips of polypropylene that are rolled into cylinders and turned into nappies and other hygiene products.
+KUNSHAN/BEIJING, China, July 21 Business is roaring at Qiu Bangsheng's factory in eastern China, where whizzing machines churn out long, white strips of polypropylene that are rolled into cylinders and turned into nappies and other hygiene products.

 For Premier Li Keqiang and China's top economic policymakers, who have been at pains to contain a downturn that is likely to be the worst in 25 years, stories like Qiu's are exactly what they want to hear.